juancastorino/FalabellaChallengeVue/README.md

 ## Falabella Challenge.

-- This is the Flutter version of the challenge.
+- This is the VUE version of the challenge.
 - View my challenge in PHP <a href='https://github.com/juancastorino/FalabellaChallenge'>HERE</a>

 ## Stack